-Lightly muddle the mint in a shaker.
+Lightly muddle the mint with the simple syrup in a shaker.

 Strain into a highball glass over fresh ice.

 Garnish with a mint sprig and lime wheel.